NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Core/1.2.2/Appointment-StandardPattern/Cancel-Booking.page.md

 To cancel an appointment:

-* Perform a GET operation using the id of the appointment to /Appointment[id]
+* Perform a GET operation using the id of the appointment to /Appointment/{id}
 * Set the Appointment.status value to "cancelled"
-* Perform a PUT operation using the id of the appointment to /Appointment[id]
+* Perform a PUT operation using the id of the appointment to /Appointment/{id} or POST against /$process-message, with a corresponding FHIR bundle (BaRS Applications only)

 resource returned:
 ```json